 Homestyle Chicken Noodle Soup

-Chicken noodle soup is one of my favorite wintertime recipes.
+Panera Chicken noodle soup is one of my favorite wintertime recipes.
 Nothing quite hits the spot on a cold winter evening like it.
-It may be tempting to heat up some of that sodium-filled canned stuff, I've got a completely homemade chicken soup recipe that'll fill your stomach, warm you up, and bring a smile to your face.
+I got pretty tired of wasting my money on Panera so I decided to come up with my own copycat recipe.
+I know it’s tempting to heat up some of that sodium-filled chicken noodle soup, but this Panera copycat will fill your stomach, warm you up, and bring a smile to your face.
+So make it!

-Most importantly, you can do it with basic pantry ingredients you have laying around!
+Most importantly, you can make this Panera copycat with basic pantry ingredients you have laying around!

-First things first, let's go over what I use to make my homestyle chicken noodle soup.
-I'll even list a few alternatives you're almost guaranteed to have laying around if you don't have one of my preferred ingredients.
+First things first, let’s go over what I use to make Panera chicken noodle soup.
+I’ll even list a few alternatives you’re almost guaranteed to have laying around if you don’t have one of my preferred ingredients.

-That's one of the beautiful things about soup; you can dress it up however you want, and you'll still get an aromatic flavor bomb that warms your chest and raises your spirits.
+That’s one of the beautiful things about chicken noodle soup; you can dress it up however you want, and you’ll still get an aromatic flavor bomb that warms your chest and raises your spirits.

 If you don’t have any skinless/boneless thighs in your fridge, you can substitute regular thighs that you de-bone and skin yourself.
 You can even shred up a refrigerated rotisserie chicken you never got around to eating.

-- Fresh parsley, dill, and dried thyme: These are the herbs that are going to make your kitchen smell just like grandma's did back in the day.
-They also make the natural flavors of the chicken pop in your mouth and leave a savory goodness you can't quite put your tongue on.
+- Fresh parsley, dill, and dried thyme: These are the herbs that are going to make your kitchen and your Panera chicken noodle soup smell just like grandma’s did back in the day.
+They also make the natural flavors of the chicken pop in your mouth and leave a savory goodness you can’t quite put your tongue on.

 I love using these fresh, straight-from-nature, ingredients, but I’ll admit I don’t always keep them stocked on my herb rack.
 If you haven’t picked any up recently, the dried or freeze-dried versions will do just fine in a pinch.

-- Salt/pepper/cayenne: You'll need these to-taste, and they're what will add a little kick to your savory soup.
+- Salt/pepper/cayenne: You’ll need these to-taste, and they’re what will add a little kick to your savory chicken noodle soup.

 - Rice vinegar: I like to use rice vinegar to add a slight bite to my broth, but you can substitute it for apple cider vinegar or white vinegar in a pinch.